Creating Hope by Educating Tomorrow’s Leaders Today

 Grants for female entrepreneurs

-The Laima Microfinance Program provides microfinancing for women entrepreneurs to establish businesses in Mayen-Abun.
+The Laima Project provides grants for women entrepreneurs to establish businesses in Mayen-Abun.
 Women are selected based on their economic need and the submission of a sound business plan.

 IMG_0626.JPG